nfriend/website-3.0/_drafts/2018-05-04-nathan-friend-origins.md

 ## COOL.BAS

 Another drawing program that creates intricate designs with customizable color palettes.
-I used to draw these shapes with color pencils and a child, which inspired this QBasic version.
+I used to draw these shapes with color pencils as a child which inspired this QBasic version.

 <div class="runnable-program">
     <figure>